How to Install SSL Certificate on Microsoft Azure for an Application

 Steps to Install SSL on Microsoft Azure

-Following process must be completed before your start SSL certificate installation on your Microsoft Azure.
+The following process must be completed before you start SSL certificate installation on your Microsoft Azure.

 - Buy/renew SSL Certificate

 - Save the CSR & Private key file on your server